Your ultimate guide to purchasing a security system for your home.

 Moving out and having to uninstall your home alarm could seem daunting when assessing the possible fees and hassle associated with the process.
 However, you should have your security provider outline these details before signing up, as many companies realize the headache of moving and have softened their uninstallation protocol as a result.
 For example, FrontPoint Security states explicitly on its website that there’s zero charge for uninstalling and relocating your equipment.
 The company’s revolutionary wireless systems make for an easy move, cutting out the hassle that usually results in extra fees with other companies.
-Current and potential Protect Your Home customs should also rejoice knowing that if they move, the ADT Provider will gift a $100 discount on the installation of an Essentials Plus security system as part of its Relocation Discount Guarantee.

 9. Which is better: DIY install or Professional Install?